 - Light subassembly

-Intermodal trucking is a must for many companies.
-If your freight arrives in one location by boat or train, it needs to go to a warehouse or distribution center by truck.
+Intermodal shipping is a must for many companies.
+If your intermodal shipment arrives in one location by waterways transportation or train, it needs to go to a warehouse or distribution center by truck.
 In cases like these, you need a 3PL that provides:

 - Container drayage